shakes76/PatternAnalysis-2023/recognition/VIT-45992816/README.md

 This document provides the image transformation for the training, validation and test data and provides data augmentation for the training data.
 In addition, this document also provides the built-in dataloader function to load these three data sets.
 For the image preprocessing of the training set, firstly, this project utilises the `CenterCrop` function to resize the image to *224x224*.
 Secondly, `RandomHorizontalFlip` and `RandomHorizontalFlip` are utilised for the augmentation operation.
 Thirdly, after transforming the image to the tensor with `ToTensor`, this project utilises a function `get_mean_and_std` to calculate the *mean* and *standard deviation* of the data in the training set.
 Finally, this project added some *GaussianNoise* to the image in the training set with the *mean* of 0 and the *standard deviation* of 0.05 for the classifier to have more robustness on the test set.
 For the image preprocessing of the validation and test set, firstly, this project also utilises the `CenterCrop` function to resize the image to *224x224*.
 Secondly, after transforming the image to the tensor with `ToTensor`, this project utilises a function `get_mean_and_std` to calculate the *mean* and *standard deviation* of the data in the validation and test set.

 * modules.py
 This document uses the `select_model` function in `utils/utils_model` to select the model that is set up in the `opt.model_name`.
 To be specific, the vit model is stored in the `model/vit.py`.
 By utilising this structure, the user can add different models to the repository `model` and utilise them in the future.
+The specific `model/vit.py` contains the *class* and *functions* includes:
+`class VisionTransformer(nn.Module)`:
+This class handles the overall architecture construction and provides the `forward` function for prediction.
+The main workflow includes: split to patches->flatten->concat class token->add position embedding->utilise attention block->utilise MLP block.
+`class PatchEmbed(nn.Module)`:
+This class utilises the convolutional layer to segement the original images to samll patches and flatten it from [B, C, H, W] -> [B, C, HW].
+`class Block(nn.Module)`:
+This class is utilised to construct the overall transformer block.
+For the first part, firstly, it utilises the layer normalization to normalize the input data.
+Secondly, it uses the `class Attention(nn.Module)` to construct the multi-head self-attention mechanism.
+Thirdly, it utilises the drop path for stochastic depth and constructs a shortcut with the original input data.
+The second part of the block follows the same strategy as the first part and only needs to replace the `class Attention(nn.Module)` with `class Mlp(nn.Module)`.
+To be specific, the MLP block is a two-layer fully connected network with dropout and the activation function of GELU.
+`_init_vit_weights(m)`:
+A function allocates some initial weights to the model, this function reduce the converge time needed for the model.
+`vit_base_patch16_224`, `vit_base_patch32_224`,`vit_base_patch8_224`:
+This three function is utilised to call the `class VisionTransformer(nn.Module)` and the number after the patch means the patch size of the model.
+This project provide three different architecture of ViT.
 Note:
 When adding a new model to the repository `model`, the user should import the added document in `model/__init__.py`.
 Example: if the user adds a resnet to the model they should add the following code to the `model/__init__.py`.